Wish-Lin/math-image-generator-old-/README.md

 # math-image-generator
-A &lt;canvas>&amp;Javascript-based tool/library for creating simple geometric images for educational purposes
+A <canvas> & Javascript-based tool/library for creating simple geometric images for educational purposes